-Southlake has a universal masking policy and therefore all patients and visitors must wear a mask.
-You will be given a medical mask by Southlake’s screeners when you arrive at the hospital.
+Southlake has a universal masking policy and therefore all patients and visitors must wear a medical mask.
+This mask must stay on at all times and cover both your mouth and nose.
 Masks between the ages of 2-5 years are optional.
 Gloves are not permitted.

 Emergency Department (ED) and outpatient visitors